AdobeDocs/journeys.es-ES/help/using/event/additional-steps-to-send-events-to-journey-orchestration.md

 ---
-title: Pasos adicionales para enviar eventos al Journey Orchestration
+title: Additional steps to send events to Journey Orchestration
-description: Obtenga información sobre los pasos adicionales para enviar eventos al Journey Orchestration
+description: Learn about additional steps to send events to Journey Orchestration
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat